crisluengo/doxpp/doc/json_output.md

 ## pages
 A list of pages.
 Each `pages[i]` is a dictionary as follows:
 {
-   id: '',           // unique identifier
+   "id": "",           // unique identifier
-   name: '',         // file name, with path from project root
+   "title": "",        // file name, with path from project root "doc": "",
-   brief: '',
-   doc: ''
+   "subpages": []      // list of ids of child pages
 }

+One page has the ID 'index', this is the main page, and the root of the hierarchy.

 ---

 Any Markdown in the documentation will not be parsed, this is something for the generator to do.
+However, we will look for `\ref`, `\ingroup` and similar commands, as described in the `commands.md` page.
+Commands that create a link are replaced by the Markdown syntax for a link, linking to `#<id>`.
+For example, `\ref foo::bar` will be replaced by `[foo::bar](#foo-bar)`, and `\ref foo::bar "the bar value"` will be replaced by `[the bar value](#foo-bar)`.
+Note that

-However, we will look for `<foo.bar>`, and find the ID for `foo.bar`, then replace the portion of text with a Markdown-style link: `[foo.bar](#ns.foo.bar)`.
+of text with a Markdown-style link: `[foo.bar](#ns.foo.bar)`.
 Note that this is the same formatting used to link to Markdown headers and such.
 The generator will have to identify these and change them to links to another page if necessary (only the generator will know where the documentation